Irin356/TenderValid/README.md

 ## Project Title

-**TenderCheck** — An AI-powered tool that reads RFP documents and vendor proposals, then tells you exactly who meets the requirements and who doesn't.
+**TenderValid** — An AI-powered tool that reads RFP documents and vendor proposals, then tells you exactly who meets the requirements and who doesn't.

 ---